Tarzan (video game)

-Tarzan (also known as Disney's Action Game, Tarzan) is a 1999 platform game based on the 1999 film of the same name.
-Versions were released in North America for the Game Boy Color on June 28, 1999, PlayStation and Microsoft Windows on June 30, 1999, and Nintendo 64 in February 14, 2000.
-In 2012, the PlayStation version was made available on the PlayStation Store for PlayStation Vita.
+Tarzan (also known as Disney's Action Game: Tarzan) is a 1999 platform video game developed by Eurocom Entertainment Software.
+Based on the 1999 film of the same name, it was released by Sony Computer Entertainment on the PlayStation and Disney Interactive on Microsoft Windows on June 30, 1999, and by Activision on Nintendo 64 in February 15, 2000.
+An abridged version for the Game Boy Color developed by Digital Eclipse was released in 1999.

 Plot

 The player takes control of the eponymous Tarzan, an orphan child who was adopted and raised by gorillas.
 At the beginning of the game Tarzan is still a young kid who has to learn different skills from the gorillas such as climbing trees, swinging down branches or fighting small but aggressive wild animals.
 He eventually grows up to be a strong and skilled man who must defend himself and his fellow animal brothers' home, the jungle, from hunters led by the evil hunter Clayton.